ShadowTheAge/yafc/Docs/LinuxOsxInstall.md

 ## Linux installation instructions
 ### Arch
 The AUR package [`factorio-yafc-git`](https://aur.archlinux.org/packages/factorio-yafc-git) points to the original upstream project by ShadowTheAge.
+To make this package suitable for YAFC-CE take the following steps:
-Clone the AUR package and edit the url to the following: https://github.com/have-fun-was-taken/yafc-ce
+1. Clone the AUR package
+2. Open PKGBUILD
-In the same folder, run `makepkg -sri` to build YAFC.
+3. Edit the `source` to use the following URL: https://github.com/have-fun-was-taken/yafc-ce In the same folder, run `makepkg -sri` to build YAFC.
 Run with `factorio-yafc`.
 ### Debian
 - Download the latest release from this repo.